alm8517/Kras_invivo_organoid/README.md

 # Kras_invivo_organoid

-Analysis of early-stage Kras-G12D tumorigenesis using autochthonous mouse models and in-vitro induced organoid co-cultes
+Analysis of early-stage Kras-G12D tumorigenesis using autochthonous mouse models and a novel in-vitro-induced organoid co-cultures system

+Jupyter notebooks are the pipeline used to analysis single-cell data and RNA Velocity analysis.